 I saw my first stapelia at the San Antonio botanical gardens and it was love at first sight, but it was in a green house so I only thought of it as an indoor plant.
 Later I ran into some in hanging baskets at the Conroe Extension office, again in a green house.
 I found some online at Logees, potted them up and left them out all winter.
 While they were not thrilled they made it through and they are going in the ground shortly.

-They may be grown in pots, the ground here or in hanging pots.
+They may be grown in pots, the ground or in hanging pots.
 Mine bloomed frequently over the summer.
 The flowers are about 6″ across.
-Protect from frost if outdoors, give it lots of extra light durning the winter if grown indoots
+It’s thought the large flower size helps provide shade to protect the plant from the heat.
+Protect from frost if outdoors, give it lots of extra light durning the winter if grown indoors.

 These are carrion flowers giving off the scent of rotting meat to attract flies for pollination.
-So it’s probably not something you want planted by the front door.
+Most gardeners claim it’s not a problem, idk?
+The flies will also lay eggs in the flowers.

 This plant is native to parts of Africa and there are several sub-species with different sized, colored and shaped flowers.